athenian-cs2/week-nine-day-two-template/README.md

 # Week Nine Day Two: Inheritance

 In this assignment, you'll be implementing various classes.
-In addition, you will add some code to this assignment for the homework.
-Please see Canvas for details on the homework.

 For a warm-up today, you will first add code to [Person.java](src/main/java/Person.java) to implement the Person class.
 Then, you will add some code to [PersonClient.java](src/main/java/PersonClient.java) that carries of some very very basic testing code.